 A building infringement notice may be issued as a consequence of this inspection.
-A building infringement notice must be issued in the form of a Form 8 for the purposes of section 225(2) of the Act.
-The notice sets out the prescribed penalty to be paid and must also indicate the steps required, if any, to rectify the offence.
+A building infringement notice must be issued in accordance with the Infringements Act 2006.

-13. Offences under subdivision 1
+13. OFFENCES UNDER SUBDIVISION 1

 Inspections of the essential safety measures provided by the building or place of public entertainment may be carried out by the chief officer and the municipal building surveyor either jointly or separately under Section 227E of the Act to determine whether they are being maintained in accordance with Subdivision 1 of Part 12.
 Failure to maintain an essential safety measure to the required standard is an offence under Section 40 of the Building Act 1993 and Part 12 of the Regulations.